 - Encourage play in the form of games such as fetch and tug-of-war, instead of wrestling and rough play with your hands.
 Once your puppy understands these games, keep a tug rope or similar toy with you.
 If he starts to bite you, you can immediately substitute your hand with the toy.
 Over time, your puppy will start seeking toys when he feels like biting.

-Here are some highly-rated tug and chew toys we recommend:
+Here are some safe highly-rated tug and chew toys we recommend for puppies:

 How Do I Stop My Puppy Biting My Feet?